 On-chip peripheral registers are part of the data memory map on the 56800E series.
-These locations may be accessed with the same addressing modes used for ordinary Data memory, except all peripheral registers should be read/written using word accesses only.
+These locations may be accessed with the same addressing modes used for ordinary data memory, except all peripheral registers should be read/written using word accesses only.

-Table 4-9 summarizes base addresses for the set of peripherals on the 56F8355 and 56F8155 devices.
+Table 4-9 summarizes base addresses for the set of peripherals on the 56F8345 device.
 Peripherals are listed in order of the base address.